|(02) 9975 4911|

 She has worked at Concord Hospital as the Medical Superintendent and continues to be a Clinical Lecturer for Sydney University at the Concord Medical School.

 Current practice covers a wide range of disorders including obstructive sleep apnoea, airways disease (COPD, asthma, bronchiectasis), interstitial lung disease and lung cancer.
-Dr Hullah has additional advanced skills in symptom management.
+A/Prof Patricia Hullah has additional advanced skills in symptom management.
 She is a member of the Thoracic Society of Australia and New Zealand as well as the Australian Sleep Association.
+She is also a Visiting Medical Officer at the Northern Beaches Hospital.